 This is the typical way people water plants, and it’s how you’ll want to do it if your basil plant is growing in the ground or in a container that can’t be moved.

-When watering from the top, make sure you’re not saturating the basil leaves themselves.
-You always want to water the soil, not the leaves and stem.
+When watering from the top, make sure you’re not saturating the entire plant and getting the basil leaves themselves wet.
+You always want to water the soil, not the leaves and stems.

 A watering wand allows you to more easily water your plants without having to bend over or get a step ladder.
 It also allows you to target the water towards the base of the plant instead of watering from above it which can lead to problems with your basil.